andrebriggs/spk-demo/README.md

 * Develop a way to help users quickly and interactively build up their configuration
 * Supercharge our scaffolding by doing what we do in the integration tests
 * Get people further down the line with SPK and Bedrock practices
+* Let people have a glimpse of the benefits and main idea of Bedrock

 ## Current Requirements